Call for applications: Hands-on Training Week for small satellite design and testing

 This Training Week is a great opportunity for students to get hands-on experience with satellites and to apply theoretical knowledge obtained from classroom lectures.
 Participants will have the opportunity to perform experiments on Educational Satellites (ESAT) and learn how subsystems work and interact with each other.
 They will also discover how to conduct Assembly, Integration and Verification (AIV), and how to handle tests using real hardware.
 The aim of the Training Week is to help students that have new ideas for educational CubeSat missions, or are working on CubeSat projects at a conceptual or preliminary stage.
 The students will then be able to inject this new knowledge into the early design phase of their own CubeSat projects.

-The focus, throughout the Training Week, will be on hands-on learning, with “lab sessions” supervised by staff from Theia Space.
-These will be complemented by ESA experts giving lectures on the various fields of CubeSat subsystems and testing.
+The focus throughout the Training Week will be on hands-on learning, with lab sessions supervised by staff from Theia Space, which will be complemented by lectures on the various fields of CubeSat subsystems, testing and operations, delivered by ESA experts.
 As such, this Training Week is an ideal opportunity for students to become familiar with the Fly Your Satellite! programme.

 During the Training Week, the following topics will be covered:

 - Introduction to Space Systems Engineering and the FYS!
 Programme (lecture)

 - On-Board Data Handling (lecture & lab session)

 - Electrical Power System (lecture & lab session)

 - Communication (lecture & exercise)

 - Attitude and Orbit Control System (lecture & lab session)